MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/sara-command-line-version.md

 ## Conditions addressed by the command-line scenarios

 When you run a scenario by using the command-line version of SaRA, you receive no prompts.
 This is a different experience from the full version of SaRA.
-The following table describes the actions that SaRA takes, and the output that the tool displays for each condition within a scenario.
+The following table describes the actions that the command-line version of SaRA takes, and the output that the tool displays for each condition within a scenario.

 - `ExpertExperienceAdminTask`